-\textbf{Step $4$.} In this step, we investigate the asymptotic behavior of $\mathcal{A}_2$ which is defined in \eqref{eqn:terms_in_numerator}, as $n$ goes to infinity.
-Note that $\mathcal{A}_2$ can be rewritten as
+\textbf{Step $4$.} In this step, we investigate the asymptotic behavior of $\mathcal{A}_2$, defined in \eqref{eqn:terms_in_numerator}, as $n$ goes to infinity.
+Notably, $\mathcal{A}_2$ can be rewritten as

 Note that the imposed regularity of $\psi_n$ implies that it is strictly positive and bounded with bounded first-order derivative on the compact set $K$.
-Then by Lemma \ref{thm:a_convergence}, the smoothness of $\xi$, and the compact support on $K$, we have
+Consequently, by Theorem \ref{thm:a_convergence}, the smoothness of $\xi$, and the compact support on $K$, we have

 pointwisely, where $\psi$ is the density of $\pi$ and coincides with $\psi_n$ on a fixed number of arguments $N\leq n$.
-Therefore this expression is bounded by
+Therefore, this expression is bounded by